-Permit Scheme - A scheme which has been prepared under section 33(1) or (2) of the Traffic Management Act 2004.
+Permit Scheme - A scheme approved by the Secretary of State under which permits for activities are sought and given.
+See Chapter 1. which has been prepared under section 33(1) or (2) of the Traffic Management Act 2004.

 Prescribed - As defined in section 104 of NRSWA, "prescribed means prescribed by the Secretary of State by regulations, which may (unless the context otherwise requires) make different provision for different cases"